z4pf1sh/z4pf1sh.github.io/docs/posts/windows-rant/pt1-relics-and-consistency.md

 ### Windows 8

 In October 2012[^7], a disaster called Windows 8 was released.
 To end users, the most obvious change is of course the design.
 When Windows 8 is first booted, the user is greeted with the OOBE (Out-of-box experience) screen featuring the new, minimalist flat design called “Metro”[^8].
 If your graphics drivers are up and ready, the elegant, smooth animations and bold new colors will definitely give you a refreshing feel.
 Then you’re greeted with the brand new, full-screen Start Menu, maybe leaving you confused: where is my desktop?
 After spotting a rectangular tile called “Desktop” mixed in other rectangles, and a firm mouse click, congratulations, you have finally found your way to the familiar Windows desktop you know and love[^9].
-Home sweet home, the recycle bin, the desktop wallpaper and the taskbar, they are all there, refreshed yet still with the spirit of Windows, and the Start But-wait, hold up, where has the Start Button gone?
+Home sweet home, the recycle bin, the desktop wallpaper and the taskbar, they are all there, refreshed yet still with the spirit of Windows, and the Start But — wait, hold up, where has the Start Button gone?

 Great, now you have it. *It’s not a bug, it’s a feature.*™ The Start Button is officially gone.
 In Microsoft’s defense, you can still open Start Menu with the Start key on your keyboard, or the physical Start button on your tablet, or in the Charms menu.
 You can also move your mouse cursor to the bottom left corner of the screen, revealing the Start Button.